Understanding Teen Emotions: When to Worry and How to Help

 Sample de-escalation language parents can adapt

-- Start here: “I can tell we are both getting frustrated.
-Let’s take a break and talk about this when we are both calmer.”
+• Pause the argument: “I can tell we are both getting frustrated.
+Let’s take ten minutes and try again when we can hear each other.”

 Practical coping strategies to lower the internal pressure